Mumble-SRL/MBAutomationSwift/Readme.md

 It depends on `MBMessagesSwift` because it contains all the views for the in-app messages and the checks if a message has been already displayed or not.

-The data fflow from all the SDKs is manage entirely by MBurger, yuo don't have to worry about it.
+The data flow from all the SDKs is manage entirely by MBurger, yuo don't have to worry about it.

 # Installation